MarkoPortero/GoDiscordBot/README.md

 # GoDiscordBot

-Simple discord chat bot that hits free public APIs to retrieve information for Discord users based on commands they enter
+Simple discord chat bot that hits free public APIs to retrieve information for Discord users based on commands they enter into chat.